The “Other Gymnastics” Slowly Catching On

 Rhythmic gymnastics was recognized as a sport in 1962, but it wasn’t until 1984 that the rhythmic individual all-around became a medal sport.
 The group event will be a medal sport for the first time in Atlanta.

 Extremely popular in Europe, rhythmic gymnastics has been slow to catch on in the United States.
 The combination of dance and gymnastic moves confused many Americans conditioned to seeing gymnasts fly through the air, flipping, spinning and twisting.

 Rhythmic routines are similar to the floor exercise, but the gymnast can’t perform any handsprings or aerials.
 Instead, she works with different equipment _ a hoop, a ball, clubs, a rope or a 20-foot ribbon.

 In the ribbon routine, for example, the gymnast might perform several spins or leaps, all the while swirling the ribbon around her without getting caught up in it.

 ``People can’t always relate to it.
-It’s not like running a race like they’ve done before,″ said Wendy Hilliard, a former national rhythmic team captain. ``They haven’t gone home and stuck their leg above their head while spinning a ribbon.
+It’s not like running a race like they’ve done before,″ Hilliard said. ``They haven’t gone home and stuck their leg above their head while spinning a ribbon.

-``The only thing they know is the hula hoop, and they didn’t do anything graceful with that!″ said Hilliard, now president of the Women’s Sports Foundation and a rhythmic coach.
+``The only thing they know is the hula hoop, and they didn’t do anything graceful with that!″ she added.

 There are some who say rhythmic gymnastics isn’t a ``real″ sport, a notion Hilliard scoffs at.